-The NABU and the SAPO accused Pavlo Vovk, former Chairman of the liquidated Kyiv District Administrative Court (KDAC), and a number of other defendants of establishing a criminal organization for the alleged seizure of the judicial power.
-The investigation was conducted based on the published recordings of private conversations, the so-called "KDAC tapes" or "Vovk tapes."
+The NABU and the SAPO accused Pavlo Vovk, former Chairman of the liquidated District Administrative Court of Kyiv (DACK), and a number of other defendants of establishing a criminal organization for the alleged seizure of the judicial power.
+The investigation was conducted based on the published recordings of private conversations, the so-called "DACK tapes" or "Vovk tapes."

 The KDAC is remembered for its rather scandalous decisions.
 For example, during the Revolution of Dignity, Judge Yevhenii Ablov granted a lawsuit filed by a citizen who was prevented from moving by protesters' barricades.
 As a result, this decision became the basis for the dispersal of the protesters by Berkut special forces.